dixonliang/haskell_probability/README.md

 With the use of this package, we can leverage the advantages of Haskell to solve discrete probability problems with efficent and concise programs.
 I have explored the package contributing the following files.

-1) Monthy Hall Problem with Additional Door:
+1) Monthy Hall Problem with Additional Door: I modified the original Monty Hall problem by adding an additional door.

-2) Coin Flip
+2) Coin Flip: I added a file that simulates the probability distributions of flipping a two sided coin.

 ## Overview and Background